 Training seminars and videos are also part of this family-oriented outreach.
-Some videos are available from individual Army commands via YouTube, such as the one linked to here, posted by U.S. Army South:
+Some videos are available from individual Army commands via YouTube.

 “If you see something, say something” is common theme among the many agencies and websites when it comes to terrorism awareness, and that is being strongly emphasized in August.
 The Defense Logistics Agency official site reminds its’ readers, “Trust your instincts; if a behavior or activity makes you feel uncomfortable, REPORT IT.”